 \subsection{Mass flux and mass transfer functions}

-To quantify the mass cascade across halo groups, we first introduce the real-space mass flux function that quantifies the net transfer of mass from all halos smaller than the size $m_{h} $ to all halos greater than $m_{h} $.
+To quantify the mass cascade across halo groups, we introduce the real-space mass flux function that quantifies the net transfer of mass from all haloes smaller than the size $m_{h} $ to all haloes greater than $m_{h} $.
 The mass flux function $\Pi _{m} \left(m_{h} ,a\right)$ can be defined as